Tū Kahika: A Health Science scholarship programme for Māori

-Tū Kahika is run within Foundation Year, and prepares Māori students academically for their first year of tertiary study and a future career in Māori health.
+Tū Kahika is run within the Pathways programme, and prepares Māori students academically for their first year of tertiary study and a future career in Māori health.

 As a Tū Kahika student, you will receive guaranteed accommodation in a Residential College, and financial assistance towards your tuition fees and accommodation costs.

 The name Tū Kahika comes from a southern variation on the name of the kahikatea tree, which grows well with the support of others around it.